 Below is the recipe for the artichoke dip I took to the party.
 It proved to be popular and I came home with little left over (much to my husband’s disappointment!).

 If you take the time to make your own mayo with avocado oil and source artichokes in glass jars, however, this dish is healthy as well as incredibly tasty.
-You can also now buy healthy avocado oil mayo, which I recommend over any other oil for making this particular condiment.
+You can also now buy healthy avocado oil mayo, which I recommend over any other oil for making this particular condiment (my preferred brand).
 Avocado oil is not only mild tasting, but is heat stable, and as such, can be used for cooked dishes like this artichoke dip without turning rancid.

 Here is the method I used to transform this unhealthy dish into one that you can proudly take to any party.
 It will please both foodies and fast food junkies alike.

-If artichokes aren’t your thing, check out this recipe for cheesy sweet onion dip instead!
+If artichokes aren’t your thing, check out this recipe for cheesy onion dip instead!

-* If you choose to make the mayo yourself instead of buy it (this article plus video how-to shows you how), make sure it is made with mild tasting avocado oil.
+If you choose to make the mayo yourself instead of buy it, make sure it is made with mild tasting avocado oil.
 Avocado oil is primarily an omega-9 fat like olive oil.
 Omega-9 (monounsaturated) fats can be heated without becoming rancid.
 This dish will be cooked and heating mayo made with sunflower oil or another omega-6 vegetable oil will create free radicals which are health damaging although the dish would still deceptively taste great.